Colorfastness to Perspiration Test Method: ISO 105 E04: 2013

 - Oven.

-- Multifiber test fabric.
+- Multifiber test fabric (DW or TV).

 - Grey scale for color changing.